microsoft/FluidFramework/packages/dds/sequence/docs/intervalCollectionQuerying.md

 1. Characterize `IntervalCollection` public APIs into operations and queries.
 1. Refactor `IntervalCollection`'s implementation to better compartmentalize its queries into indexing objects.
 Since it is already a light wrapper over LocalIntervalCollection (which is unexposed), this step doesn't need to affect the public API.
-1. Move query-based public APIs to a sub-object of IntervalCollection
+1. Move query-based public APIs to an object created using an IntervalCollection
 1. Make the set of query APIs injectable by application authors

 ## `IntervalCollection` API Overview